jmyung/website/content/ko/docs/setup/release/notes.md

 ### Deprecation

 - Remove all the generators from kubectl run.
 It will now only create pods.
 Additionally, deprecates all the flags that are not relevant anymore. ([#87077](https://github.com/kubernetes/kubernetes/pull/87077), [@soltysh](https://github.com/soltysh)) [SIG Architecture, SIG CLI, and SIG Testing]
-- kubeadm: kube-dns is deprecated and will not be supported in a future version ([#86574](https://github.com/kubernetes/kubernetes/pull/86574), [@SataQiu](https://github.com/SataQiu)) [SIG Cluster Lifecycle]
+- kubeadm: kube-dns is deprecated and will not be supported in a future version ([#86574](https://github.com/kubernetes/kubernetes/pull/86574), [@SataQiu](https://github.com/SataQiu)) [SIG 클러스터 라이프사이클]

 ### API Change

-- Add kubescheduler.config.k8s.io/v1alpha2 ([#87628](https://github.com/kubernetes/kubernetes/pull/87628), [@alculquicondor](https://github.com/alculquicondor)) [SIG Scheduling]
+- Add kubescheduler.config.k8s.io/v1alpha2 ([#87628](https://github.com/kubernetes/kubernetes/pull/87628), [@alculquicondor](https://github.com/alculquicondor)) [SIG 스케줄링]
 - --enable-cadvisor-endpoints is now disabled by default.
 If you need access to the cAdvisor v1 Json API please enable it explicitly in the kubelet command line.
-Please note that this flag was deprecated in 1.15 and will be removed in 1.19. ([#87440](https://github.com/kubernetes/kubernetes/pull/87440), [@dims](https://github.com/dims)) [SIG Instrumentation, SIG Node, and SIG Testing]
+Please note that this flag was deprecated in 1.15 and will be removed in 1.19. ([#87440](https://github.com/kubernetes/kubernetes/pull/87440), [@dims](https://github.com/dims)) [SIG Instrumentation, SIG 노드, and SIG Testing]
 - The following feature gates are removed, because the associated features were unconditionally enabled in previous releases: CustomResourceValidation, CustomResourceSubresources, CustomResourceWebhookConversion, CustomResourcePublishOpenAPI, CustomResourceDefaulting ([#87475](https://github.com/kubernetes/kubernetes/pull/87475), [@liggitt](https://github.com/liggitt)) [SIG API Machinery]

 ### Feature